Immunisation on time is the most effective way to protect pregnant mums, babies and children from preventable disease.

-Key points to remember
+Key points about immunisation

 - the benefits of immunisation far outweigh the risks